midi1996/What-s-new-in-macOS-Catalina/README.md

 **Where's the Navi support?**

-Well just like with Mojave, talks of Navi support is sparce.
-Within the AMDRadeonX5000HWServices.kext, we can see 3 kexts that hint at full Navi line up support:
+~~Well just like with Mojave, talks of Navi support is sparce.
+Within the AMDRadeonX5000HWServices.kext, we can see 3 kexts that hint at full Navi line up support:~~

-* AMDRadeonX5100HWLibs.kext
-* AMDRadeonX5400HWLibs.kext
-* AMDRadeonX5700HWLibs.kext
+~~* AMDRadeonX5100HWLibs.kext~~
+~~* AMDRadeonX5400HWLibs.kext~~
+~~* AMDRadeonX5700HWLibs.kext~~

-When taking a deeper look into these kexts, they show us that the code is only partially there requiring a master kext to handle them like an AMDRadeonX6000HWServices.kext.
+~~When taking a deeper look into these kexts, they show us that the code is only partially there requiring a master kext to handle them like an AMDRadeonX6000HWServices.kext.
 What early Polaris/Vega drivers have shown us before is that we might be waiting until either the end of this year or early next before we get support for Navi.
 At that point, we might be seeing Navi 20 which might finally come around to beat the pure compute champ that is Vega 20(Radeon VII).
-But then there's rumblings of Vega 30 so who knows. ¯\_(ツ)\_/¯
+But then there's rumblings of Vega 30 so who knows. ¯\_(ツ)\_/¯~~

-Wanting to know when Navi support comes?
+~~Wanting to know when Navi support comes?
 Run the following pointed as S/L/E:

-    grep -ir "731F" .
+    ~~grep -ir "731F" .~~

-This just checks if the 5700XT PCI ID is referenced anywhere, as of the GM there still is nothing that would hook onto a Navi GPU.
-And the [GPU Buyers Guide](https://khronokernel-3.gitbook.io/catalina-gpu-buyers-guide/) will be updated when Navi support is added.
+~~This just checks if the 5700XT PCI ID is referenced anywhere, as of the GM there still is nothing that would hook onto a Navi GPU.
+And the [GPU Buyers Guide](https://khronokernel-3.gitbook.io/catalina-gpu-buyers-guide/) will be updated when Navi support is added.~~

+YES!
+Started since 10.15.1, but got updated for better support in 10.15.2 and it's looking good.
+Support for RX5700, RX5700XT is NOW!

 **Chrome being dumb again**